fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 > This feature requires [Orbit, the Fleet agent manager](https://fleetdm.com/announcements/introducing-orbit-your-fleet-agent-manager), along with a custom TUF auto-update server.

 The `extensions` key inside of `agent_options` allows you to remotely manage and deploy osquery extensions.
+Just like other `agent_options` the `extensions` key can be applied either to a team specific one or the global one.

 This is best illustrated with an example.
 Here is an example of using the `extensions` key: